markhibberd/ambiata-cli/doc/upload.md

  - `UPLOAD_DIR`.
 This is the directory which will contain the files to be uploaded.
 It must be an absolute path (starts with a `/`).
-   It is recommended that it is owned by same the user that `ambiata upload` process will run as.
+   It is recommended that it is owned by same the user that `ambiata-daemon upload` process will run as.
 The process will require read, write and execute permission for the directory.

 ## Optional variables